hhruszka/secrethunter/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)
 # secretshunter

-secretshunter is a penetration testing tool that uses regular expressions to searches a filesystem for secrets.
+secretshunter is a penetration testing tool that uses regular expressions to searche a filesystem for secrets.
 It can be used to search also container images for secrets by pointing to a containr's root filesystem.
 It uses regular expressions provided in yaml files to find secrets (passwords, hashes, API keys etc.) in found plaintext files.
 It is compatible with yaml files provided by https://github.com/mazen160/secrets-patterns-db project.